kpwhri/HCSRNCensusDemogDec/readme.md

 1. Review the log for ERRORS or WARNINGS.
 If there are problems, please send a full log to the workgroup leads (contact info at top of workplan), after first making sure the log is redacted of PHI and any site-specific information that your site does not want released.
 You can refer to the review pdf in the local_only folder for a quick summary of the datasets being returned.
 1. Append the 2020 Decennial Census Data to your existing Decennial Data.

+> **NOTE**
-> NOTE: The code produces warnings about the length of the variables.
+> The code produces warnings about the length of the variables.
 These warnings can be ignored.

 Directions to transfer data:
 * Zip files in the ‘share’ folder into one compressed file named:  vdw_census_demog_dec_yyyymmdd_&_siteabbr..zip.